Deals

 - Deal auto‑creates in the Deals module.

-- If Create slots was enabled, all placements populate the Ad Calendar.
+- If Create slots was enabled, all placements populate the Inventory Hub.

 - If Collect assets was enabled, assets flow straight into each slot.